A convergent finite difference-quadrature scheme for the porous medium equation with nonlocal pressure: Analysis of the scheme for the integrated problem

 An iteration in $j$ then completes the proof. \end{proof}

 As a preparation for the convergence proof, we now extend the solution $V$ from the grid to the whole space: Let $V_h: \overline{Q_T} \to \R$ be the solution of

 where

-where $\LL$ is defined in \eqref{eq:defLcal}.
+where $\LL$ is defined as in \eqref{eq:defLcal} on the grid $x+ h\Z$.
 First note that $V_h$ solves the scheme in every point in space and not only on the grid.
 Moreover, $V_h$ is an extension of $V$ since they coincide on the grid: $V(x_i,t_j)=V_i^j$ for every $i,j$.
-To see that, restrict \eqref{eq:defSchBS} to the grid $\Grid\times \mathcal{T}_{\tau}^T$, to recover trivially \eqref{eq:nums}--\eqref{eq:numic}.
+To see that, restrict \eqref{eq:defSchBS} to the grid $ h\Z\times \mathcal{T}_{\tau}^T$, to recover trivially \eqref{eq:nums}--\eqref{eq:numic}.
 Also note that we omit the dependence on $\tau$ in $S$ since we will always assume $\tau= o_h(1)$.
-We then have the following type of consistency for the scheme \eqref{eq:defSchBS} (and \eqref{eq:nums}--\eqref{eq:numic}).